As demand for skilled labor surges in the construction industry, online simulations offer interactive training for students and tradesmen

-With the Delmar Online Training Simulation: Residential Construction Codes a 3D, interactive, simulation program, users access a hands-on, skill-building experience to understand and apply the electrical and residential code throughout the residential construction process.
+The simulations built into MindTap offer a 3D, interactive, simulation program.
+Users access a hands-on, skill-building experience to understand and apply the electrical and residential code throughout the residential construction process.
 Users virtually navigate a residential construction site, stopping at code inspection points during every phase of the construction process, to determine code compliance.
 Along the way, code violations are identified as they would appear on a job site.
 Randomization of Code violations in a simulated environment allows for a fresh exploration each time a student enters the house.
 When used in a construction or electrical course, Code violations can be assignable to align directly with course curricula and competencies, and metrics can be provided back to instructors or employers.
-Successful completion of the simulation will also be eligible for ICC certification renewal CEUs via their Preferred Provider Network.
-Cengage is an ICC Preferred Provider.

-“This collaboration allows us to take our vast amount of electrical code knowledge and deliver it in a way that adds increased value to those who rely on NFPA information to do their jobs and deliver it in a way that mirrors real life experience like never before,” said Kim Fontes, NFPA director of Product Development.
-NFPA is the publisher of the National Electrical Code and approximately 300 other codes and standards related to building.
+“This collaboration allows us to take our vast amount of electrical code knowledge and deliver it in a way that adds increased value to those who rely on NFPA information to do their jobs and deliver it in a way that mirrors real life experience like never before.”

 Simulations Bring Training to Life Across Industries

 Cengage also offers a robust online training simulation program across many constructions trades and other skilled areas including simulations for residential wiring, HVAC and electricity for HVAC, welding, automotive theory (new), automotive diagnostics and robotics.
-To learn more about the simulations, please visit the Cengage Simulation Station.
+To learn more, visit the Cengage Instructor Center.